The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Malaga is a cosmopolitan city and a popular tourist destination on the Costa del Sol.
 With its pedestrianised historic centre and rejuvenated harbour area, Malaga is a pleasant place to explore on foot and enjoy al-fresco dining on tapas and fresh seafood.
 Visitors can explore the Cathedral, the Alcazar and Castillo de Gibralforo, as well as discovering the works of Picasso in the city's excellent galleries and museums.
 Buses arrive into Malaga at the Maria Zambrano Bus and Train Station.
 This new complex is just 1 km from the heart of Malaga.
 Local buses run from Maria Zambrano to the city, the airport, Malaga province and along the coast.
 Cercania trains also stop at the airport and resort towns, such as Fuengirola and Torremolinos.
 The first stage of Malaga's long-awaited Metro system opened in the Summer of 2014, with two lines serving the West of the city and provides easy connections.
 Taxis are also available at the bus and train station.

-When taking a coach from Madrid, you have a couple of coach stations you can depart from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
-When you arrive in Málaga, your coach can arrive in coach stations including Malaga, Aeropuerto Malaga, Málaga, Puerto Málaga and Malaga, Estación de Autobuses.
+When taking the coach between Madrid and Málaga, you can choose to depart from coach stations like Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+Your trip can end in coach stations such as Málaga, Puerto Málaga, Malaga, Estación de Autobuses and Málaga, Avda.
+Jorge Silvela (fernando Loring).

 Here are some other resources that might have the information you need